TamasPalfi/User-stories/README.md

    - Node.js backend uses database interface to update photo table with new photo
    - Node.js backend uses database interface to update filtered photo table with new photo

-#### 14a.
-Member Removes Filter
+#### 14. Member Removes Photo Filter
 Alex navigates to his profile page and selects the photo he wishes to remove the filter on.
-Alex chooses “options”.
-Alex then chooses to remove filters.
-The filters will then be removed from the photo.
-Alex will then be prompted to confirm their changes.
+Alex selects “Photo Options”.
+Alex then selects "Remove Filter".
+The filter is then removed from the photo.
+Alex is then prompted to confirm their changes.
 Alex will select “Confirm”.
-Request will be sent to the web server.
-Web server will send it to backend.
-Backend services will replace that photo with the originally posted photo.
 - Non-functional Aspects:
    - Web Server receives new post and photo
    - Node.js backend receives post information and posts it